 Its screen is fairly reflective in bright rooms.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

 We live in a Golden Age of television.
-Not only are there more options for watching shows and movies than ever before, TV manufacturers like Sony, Vizio, Hisense, and Samsung have the technology to show every frame in its pixel-perfect glory.
+Not only are there more options for watching shows and movies than ever before, but TV manufacturers like Sony, Vizio, Hisense, and Samsung also have the technology to show every frame in its pixel-perfect glory.
 It’s an exciting, and certainly a technically confusing, time to be a TV viewer.